Ichmed/Thousndoor/World/Objects/Materials/Ghost Yarn.md

-A yarn woven from the silk threads of [[Kumonoshi]] silk, that slowly fades into the realm of the dead.
+A yarn woven from threads of [[Kumonoshi]] silk, that slowly fades into the realm of the dead.
 Can be used to tether objects on one side of the [[veil]] to things on the other side.